Mu2e/TrkAna/tutorial/opening.md

 # Opening and Inspecting a TrkAna ROOT file

+## Objectives

-In this exercise, we will open the TrkAna ROOT file and inspect the TrkAna TTree and its branches.
+In this exercise, you will learn:

-Contents:
+* how to open a TrkAna ROOT file,
+* get a list of branches in the TrkAna tree, and
+* how to scan through a few events

+in ROOT and/or python.

+## Contents

 * [ROOT Command Line](#ROOT-Command-Line)
 * [ROOT Macro](#ROOT-Macro)